nortonsolutions/redrockCodecamp/CONTRIBUTING.md

 # Contributor's Guide

-We welcome pull requests from freeCodeCamp campers (our students) and seasoned JavaScript developers alike!
+We welcome pull requests from RedrockCode users (our students) and seasoned JavaScript developers alike!
+Developers are also encouraged to contribute back to the FreeCodeCamp base, which comprises not only the basic architecture but also the majority of the original legacy FCC Challenges.
+Thanks FCC (good karma)!

 Follow these steps to contribute:

 1. Find an issue that needs assistance by searching for the [Help Wanted](https://github.com/freeCodeCamp/freeCodeCamp/labels/help%20wanted) tag.
 2. Let us know you are working on it by posting a comment on the issue.
 3. Follow the [Contribution Guidelines](#contribution-guidelines) to start working on the issue.

 Remember to feel free to ask for help in our [Contributors](https://gitter.im/FreeCodeCamp/Contributors) Gitter room.